Have you been injured in an

 Your Rights Explained After Amazon Warehouse/Distribution Center Injuries: Workers’ Compensation Lawyers in Philadelphia, PA

 Workplace injuries and work-related illnesses can occur anywhere, including in some of the largest retailers in the United States.
-Out of all retailers, Amazon particularly has a pretty troubling record., Amazon workers had 5.9 serious injuries per 100 employees which is almost 80% higher than other businesses in the same industry.
+Out of all retailers, Amazon particularly has a pretty troubling record.
+According to studies, Amazon workers had 5.9 serious injuries per 100 employees which is almost 80% higher than other businesses in the same industry.
 The study also noted that Amazon warehouse injuries and Amazon distribution center injuries are not only occurring more often, but are also more serious personal injuries.
 While an accident at work may result in compensation, sometimes a warehouse injury claim does not fairly compensate a victim.
 If you were injured in a workplace accident, call our workers’ compensation lawyers in Philadelphia, PA for help.

-Ourcan ensure that you recover the maximum workers’ compensation benefits you may be entitled to under Pennsylvania law for medical bills and lost wages.
+Our experienced team at Larry Pitt & Associates can ensure that you recover the maximum workers’ compensation benefits you may be entitled to under Pennsylvania law for medical bills and lost wages.
 We will not let large corporations like Amazon hide behind a WC carrier to undermine or minimize your benefits.
 If you have an accident at work claim against Amazon, our workers’ compensation attorneys can help you recover the warehouse injury compensation that you deserve.

 Why Amazon Warehouse/Distribution Center Injuries Happen